-- (vi) procedures for the carriage of weapons in the cabin compartment and the aircraft hold; - (vii) in-flight procedures when a prohibited item is found or is believed to be on board an aircraft; - (viii) movement of persons and vehicles parked next to aircraft; - (ix) protection of hold baggage, cargo, mail and aircraft catering supplies and stores; - (x) response procedures for crew members and other staff to occurrences and threats; - (xi) protection of flight documents and other aircraft operator documents for ground services which may be used to commit an act or acts of unlawful interference and for such documents to be kept under the control of supervisory staff at all times; - (xii) procedures for screening, securing and control of known stores and unknown stores; - (xiii) procedures for application of security controls for COMAIL and COMAT; and
+- (iv) reconciliation of originating hold baggage with boarding passengers, including transit and transfer passengers and authorisation of carriage of hold baggage prior to departure of the aircraft; - (v) measures and procedures to ensure safety on board an aircraft where passengers to be carried are obliged to travel as subjects of judicial and administrative proceedings, including but not limited to- - (aa) an evaluation or risk assessment of potentially disruptive passengers to be conducted by the relevant authorities; - (bb) security measures to be applied before, during and on termination of the flight; and - (cc) the right of the aircraft operator or Pilot-In-Command to deny carriage based on the aircraft operator's policy concerning the number of such persons that may be transported on a given flight or when reasonable concerns exist in regard to the safety and security of the flight in question; - (vi) procedures for the carriage of weapons in the cabin compartment and the aircraft hold; - (vii) in-flight procedures when a suspected item is found or is believed to be on board an aircraft; - (viii) movement of persons and vehicles parked next to aircraft; - (ix) protection of hold baggage, cargo, mail and aircraft catering supplies and stores; - (x) response procedures for crew members and other staff to occurrences and threats:

-(xiv) procedures for passenger questioning,

-- (e) measures to ensure the effectiveness of the programme; including adequate training of staff and the periodic testing and evaluation of the security programme; - (f) measures to prevent unauthorised persons and vehicles from accessing aircraft and other restricted airline facilities; - (g) measures to ensure that passengers are in possession of valid documents prescribed by the State of transit and destination for control purposes;

-- (h) measures to protect the integrity of hold baggage from the time of check-in and screening up to the time it is loaded on the aircraft; - (i) procedures to ensure that an aircraft subject to a security check or search is protected from unauthorised interference, from the time the aircraft check or search commences until the aircraft departs; and - (j) any other matter prescribed by the authority.

-(4) An entity conducting general aviation operations, including corporate aviation operations using aircraft with a maximum take-off mass greater than 5,700 kg and those conducting aerial work operations shall develop, implement and maintain a written operator security programme that meets the requirements of the National Civil Aviation Security Programme which shall contain operations features specific to the type and size of operations conducted.
+- (xi) protection of flight documents and other aircraft operator documents for ground services which may be used to commit an act or acts of unlawful interference and for such documents to be kept under the control of supervisory staff at all times; - (xii) procedures for screening, securing and control of known stores and unknown stores; - (xiii) procedures for application of security controls for COMAIL and COMAT; and - (xiv) procedures for passenger questioning, - (d) measures and procedures to ensure the effectiveness of the programme including adequate training of staff and the periodic testing and evaluation of the security programme; - (e) measures and procedures to prevent unauthorised persons and vehicles from accessing aircraft and other restricted airline facilities; - (f) measures and procedures that passengers are in possession of valid documents prescribed by the State of transit and destination for control purposes; - (g) measures and procedures to protect the integrity of hold baggage from the time of check-in and screening up to the time it is loaded on the aircraft; - (h) procedures to ensure that an aircraft subject to a security check or search is protected from unauthorised interference, from the time the aircraft check or search commences until the aircraft departs; and - (i) any other matter prescribed by the authority. - (6) An entity that conducts general aviation operations, including corporate aviation operations using aircraft with a maximum take-off mass greater than 5,700 kg and those conducting aerial work operations shall develop, implement and maintain a written operator security programme that meets the requirements of the National Civil Aviation Security Programme which shall contain operations features specific to the type and size of operations conducted.

-(5) An Aircraft Operator shall review and update the Aircraft Operator Security Programme as need may arise after an act of unlawful interference and at least once in every two years.
+(7) An Aircraft Operator shall review and update the Aircraft Operator Security Programme as and when need arises after an act of unlawful interference and at least once in every two years.

-16. Regulated Agent Security Programme and Ground Handling Service Providers Cargo Security Programme.
+18. Regulated Agent Security Programme and Ground Handling Service Providers Cargo and mail Security Programme